graphql-compose/graphql-compose.github.io/docs/plugin-mongoose.md

 ## Customization options

-When we convert model `const UserTC = composeWithMongoose(UserModel, customizationOptions);` you may tune every piece of future derived types and resolvers.
+When we convert model `const UserTC = composeWithMongoose(User, customizationOptions);` you may tune every piece of future derived types and resolvers.

 ### Here is flow typed definition of this options: